Synoyx/simple_voting_system_contract/README.md

   - You can't compute the winning proposal is there is no proposal
   - You can't vote twice, and you can only vote for an existing proposal
 - To answer to the statement "Vote isn't secret to whitelisted users", I chose to let my voters map as private, and make a limited access getter : showCurrentVotes().
 Also, I decided to make this getter output something more user friendly than default solity mapping logs
+- I made a getter 'showProposals', which returns a list of all proposals and their id.
+For me it's mandatory to make voters be able to vote
 - I made an enum to string function (\_getWorkflowStatusString()), for previous point
 - I decided to make a getter for showing the winning proposal instead of making the \_winningProposalId variable public.
 This allows me, with a modifier, to answer only if the results has been computed, or give to the user a comprehensive message if it's not the case
 - As the statement wasn't clear about this point, I gave the possibility when adding voters to provide a list, or a single address.
 The list method will loop over the list and use the single address method.